Managed Warehouse

 There are 2 main types of Key Attributes you should add:

-. - Dimensions - used to slice and dice your experiment results.
+user_id,anonymous_id, andsession_id. - Dimensions: used to slice and dice your experiment results.
 Common examples are

-Note: Adding new Key Attributes does not apply retroactively to existing events.
-It will only affect new events going forward.
+Adding new Key Attributes does not apply retroactively to existing events.
+It only affects new events going forward.
 The GrowthBook team can help you backfill existing events with Key Attributes if needed.

 SQL Explorer

 You can use the SQL Explorer to run ad-hoc queries against your events.
-This can be useful for exploring your data, debugging issues, or creating custom reports.
+This is useful for exploring your data, debugging issues, or creating custom reports.

 You will see 3 tables in the SQL Explorer: